 All student organizations must complete the annual recognition process by the fall recognition deadline to remain active.
-The fall deadline is Friday, September 25, 2015 at 4:30 pm.
 Late/incomplete applications and paperwork may result in a budget reduction.

-*Please note that student organization officers are now required to complete online training as part of the recognition requirements (formerly an in-person training called the Student Organization Summit).
-Be sure to register your officers for the Learn@UW-Superior course by emailing firstname.lastname@example.org.
+*Please note that student organization officers must complete online training by the deadline as part of the recognition requirements.
+The training takes approximately 1 hour to complete, but may be done in small sections at a time.
+Be sure to register your officers for the Learn@UW-Superior (D2L) course by contacting Student Involvement.

-In order to apply to be a recognized student organization, the organization must meet the minimum requirements for recognition and:
+In order to apply for recognition, the student organization must meet the minimum requirements for recognition and:

-- Obtain 5 or more signatures from organization members on the Member List
+- Obtain five (5) or more signatures from organization members on the Member List.

 - Meet with your faculty or staff advisor, employed by UW-Superior.
-Fill out the Student Organization & Advisor Agreement.
+Discuss their role and fill out the Student Organization and Advisor Agreement.

-- Complete the online application: Student Organization Recognition Application.
+- Complete the online application form: Student Organization Recognition Application.